 7. Essential Oils alone or in a Vapor Salve

 Always dilute your essential oils in a carrier oil before using on your skin, just to be on the safe side.
 You can add essential oils to a carrier oil and rub in that way.
 A carrier oil would be almond oil or fractionated coconut oil.
-A good amount of essential oil for an adult is 12 to 15 drops or so in a roller bottle and fill with the carrier oil.
+A good amount of essential oil for an adult is 12 to 15 drops or so in a 10 mL roller bottle.

 My preferred way is to use the essential oils in your very own Vapor Rub.